chiupam/tutorial/Loon/Plus_EN/Remote_Script_Format_EN.md

 ## 1. Requirements for URL format and content

--Requirements for URL format
+- Requirements for URL format

-  -For files uploaded to the github library, the subscription address URL must start with `http://raw`
+  - For files uploaded to the github library, the subscription address URL must start with `http://raw`

--Requirements for URL content
+- Requirements for URL content

-  -Must contain one or more script statements
+  - Must contain one or more script statements

-  -You can write statements with `hostname =`
+  - You can write statements with `hostname =`

 ## 2. URL content demonstration